Thousands of Resources. Ready to help.

 When considering whether to export, business owners have questions.
 Are their businesses ready?
 How do they make connections?
 What if they lack financial resources, or don’t speak other languages?
 The MEDC’s International Trade Program provides the support needed to open doors to global market opportunities.

-Since the International Trade Program’s inception in 2012, the program has worked with thousands of Michigan companies to support $4.64 billion in export sales.
-Thanks in part to the dedicated International Trade team, Michigan has the fourth highest percent of trade as a portion of its GDP in the nation, with inbound-outbound trade accounting for 33 percent of the state’s GDP.
+Since the International Trade Program’s inception in 2012, the program has worked with thousands of Michigan companies, and in 2023, the team hit a major milestone: $5 billion in facilitated export sales.
+Thanks in part to the dedicated International Trade team, Michigan has the seventh highest percent of trade as a portion of its GDP in the nation, with inbound-outbound trade accounting for 33 percent of the state’s GDP.

-MEDC’s network of trade representatives cover over 135 countries in support of Michigan’s small business export development and global market opportunities.
+MEDC’s network of trade representatives covers more than 135 countries in support of Michigan’s small business export development and global market opportunities.

 As the gateway to export services for Michigan businesses, the program facilitates opportunities for small to medium-sized businesses to export their products around the world so they can grow and prosper in the state.
-In FY2021, 321 Michigan companies found the support they needed to increase their exports to 117 countries with the International Trade Program.
+In FY2022, international sales as a direct result of Michigan Strategic Fund/MEDC assistance totaled over $614.5 million to 127 countries.

 For Michigan business owners pursuing exports or considering their export readiness, the Michigan Small Business Development Center (SBDC) partners with the MEDC’s International Trade services to deliver additional export assistance to Michigan’s small businesses.